qxcodefup/arcade/base/senhas/Readme.md

-# @senhas - algoritmo de força bruta
+# Algoritmo de força bruta

 ![_](cover.jpg)